 Change In The Way A Testicle Feels or Heaviness In The Scrotum

 Some changes you may find include testicle enlargement, where one testicle becomes heavier or more firm than the other.
 Similarly, testicle cancer can cause a sudden shrinkage in one or both of the testicles.
 In most men, one testicle is naturally slightly larger than the other.
 In testicular cancer, this difference is stark, with one testicle being extremely large when compared to the other.

 Sudden Buildup Of Fluid In The Scrotum

-A sack filled with fluid formed around the testicle is known as a hydrocele.
+Hydrocele is the name of the fluid-filled sack that forms around the testicle.
 Although they generally don’t pose any threat to the testicles and commonly disappear without treatment, if hydroceles are accompanied with swelling or pain, you should seek professional treatment in order to have your system properly accessed.